- My Life as a White Trash Zombie

 Uncle Pietro represents the knight in shining armor who rides in to rescue Angel with his wealth and power.
 This is less a judgement statement, than an observation that nearly all of us wish for a rich fairy godfather to ride in and save the day.

 At the end of book 3, Angel and her dad have lost everything to a flood.
-Pietro rescues them from the room of their home in a helicopter and offers a no-interest loan to get them into another.
+Pietro rescues them from the roof of their home in a helicopter and offers a no-interest loan to get them into another.
 Angel is appropriately awed, humbled and fully accepts wanting to do the work it takes to have earned so much trust.

 It’s been a year since Angel was turned into a zombie and she’s now passed her GED and is taking classes at the local community college.
 Along the way she’s learned she’s dyslexic and is developing processes which allow her to learn, and retain, the information.